wtto1206/SIcBERT/README.md

 (Modify the CUDA version based on your system configuration.)

-### 5. Fine-tune the roBERTa model on the SIGA dataset
+### 5. Fine-tune the DeBERTa model on the SIGA dataset
-Once the environment is set up, fine-tune the roBERTa model on the SIGA dataset:
+Once the environment is set up, fine-tune the DeBERTa model on the SIGA dataset:

 ```
 python cli.py train <output_model_path>